Trembling Before G-d: Production

 Sandi Simcha DuBowski was making videos about the Christian religious right when he began to examine his own upbringing as a gay Conservative Jew, and began making a personal video diary of his search for homosexuality among the Orthodox Jewish community.
 On the making of the film, DuBowski said, "I don't think it was until I met people who were kicked out of their families and their Yeshivas, in marriages betraying their spouses, that it became clear why I was doing this film.
 But then, for me it assumed an enormous level of responsibility to the people I met, to the issue, to the community."
 He met thousands of people, but only a few agreed to appear in the film, as most were too frightened of being expelled from their community.
 Even when interviewing those who did agree to appear, DuBowski had to hide his film equipment so their neighbors would not know that they had agreed to take part.
 As a result, the documentary took six years to complete.

 There is no narration, and the film may be considered to be an example of cinéma vérité.
 The film is also interspersed with silhouetted tableaus of Jewish religious practices, for example Shabbat.
 The language is predominantly English, with passages in Yiddish and Hebrew that are subtitled.
 Also subtitled are passages with significant amounts of "Yeshivish", Yiddish-influenced technical terms in Judaism; for example, posek is translated as "judge on Jewish law", and daven is translated as "pray".

 The title is an allusion to the word Haredi (חֲרֵדִי), which can be interpreted as "one who trembles" in awe of God.
-The spelling of the word G-d in the film's title reflects the Jewish practice of avoiding writing a name of God.
+The spelling of the word G-d in the film's title reflects practice by Orthodox Jews of avoiding writing a name of God, even in English.
 By omitting the middle letter, the word is not written in full, thus eliminating the possibility of accidentally destroying the written name of God, which would violate one of the 613 Mitzvot of Judaism (number 8 on Maimonides' list).

 Soundtrack

 Filmworks IX: Trembling Before G-d is the ninth album of film scores by John Zorn.
 The album was released on Zorn's label, Tzadik Records, in 2000 and features the music that Zorn wrote and recorded for the documentary Trembling Before G-d.
 Five of the tracks are pieces from Zorn's Masada songbook.

-The Allmusic review by Thom Jurek awarded the album 4 stars noting that "Trembling Before G-D is a high-water mark.
+The Allmusic review by Thom Jurek awarded the album four stars noting: Trembling Before G-D is a high-water mark.
 Not for John Zorn, because he sets new ones for himself each and every time he releases something, but for other composers, particularly those of film soundtracks.
 Without the images, Zorn has given us a work of solemn beauty, a work that uses silence and tradition even as it reinvents the places in which they inhabit.
-Certainly this is his most "accessible" music, whatever that means, but it is also—simultaneously—sacred music, secular music, and American classical music of the highest order".
+Certainly this is his most "accessible" music, whatever that means, but it is also—simultaneously—sacred music, secular music, and American classical music of the highest order.